 Documentation for this federal review will be collected from applicants and submitted after acceptance of the award if selected for funding.
 Information provided in the human subjects research and/or vertebrate animals research sections will be used to put together prior approval documentation.
 Depending on your research, other information will be required.
-CCTS staff will reach out to applicants selected for funding as soon as a signed letter of offer is received to work with potential K12 scholars to collect all of the necessary documentation.
-Once submitted to the NIH, the Prior Approval process takes approximately 1 to 2 months to complete.
-Therefore, the sooner the packet is submitted, the more likely it is that NIH approval will have been received by the announced start date of the K12.
+CCTS staff will reach out to applicants selected for funding as soon as a signed letter of offer is received to work with potential KL2 scholars to collect all of the necessary documentation.
+Once submitted to the NIH, the Prior Approval process takes months to complete.
+Therefore, the sooner the packet is submitted, the more likely it is that NIH approval will have been received by the announced start date of the KL2.

-Because of the complexities of the Prior Approval process, all K12 applicants must schedule a regulatory consult with the CCTS Regulatory Manager, April Green, to discuss what documentation might be required for their project.
-Contact her at April.green2@osumc.edu to schedule an appointment, preferably before July 12.
+Because of the complexities of the Prior Approval process, all KL2 applicants must schedule a regulatory consult with the CCTS Regulatory Manager, Robert Rengel, to discuss what documentation might be required for their project.
+Contact him at Robert.rengal@osumc.edu or 614- 614-366-7367 to schedule an appointment.

 A protocol approved by the appropriate review board (IRB, IACUC) is required before a Prior Approval submission to NCATS can be made.
-Therefore, the sooner your project has the appropriate regulatory approval at Ohio State, the sooner it can be submitted to NIH for Prior Approval.
-Regulatory approval before submission of the K12 application is highly recommended.
+Therefore, the sooner your project has the appropriate regulatory approval at OSU, the sooner it can be submitted to NIH for Prior Approval.
+Regulatory approval before submission of the KL2 application is highly recommended.

-If your project is subject to Prior Approval, part of the documentation required is that all study team members have obtained CITI training or equivalent training in human research protections as well as
+If your project is subject to Prior Approval, part of the documentation required is that all study team members have obtained CITI training or equivalent training in human research protections as well as GCP training.

-GCP training.
 If the project involves the use of animals, all study team members must obtain the relevant animal use training.
 Applicants should not delay in confirming that all research team members have completed and are up to date in their required training.
 Incomplete records will delay the submission of the Prior Approval application.
-See the Office of Responsible Research Practices website for study team training requirements https://orrp.osu.edu/
+See the Office of Responsible Research Practices website for study team training requirements. https://orrp.osu.edu/